kcajj/advanced_programming_project_Genomics_2022/Markdown files/Project_specification.md

 ### User interface
 The application provides the user with web-based interface.
 The interface consists of the following views:
 - Homepage: it is the main page presented by the application when user access it through their preferred browser.
-The homepage presents an overview over the application by listing, linking and describing theother available views effectively;
+The homepage presents an overview over the application by listing, linking and describing the other available views effectively;
 - Active operations: a list of active operations is presented.
 If a user selects an active operation, then such operation is executed over the dataset;
 - Operation: only if a user selects an operation from the previous view and such an operation is executed, then the result of the execution is presented in a different view;
 - Project document: it contains the description of the project in terms of software analysis, design and implementation.